Erdiko/docker/php/README.md

-# PHP-FPM w/ Xdebug
+# PHP-FPM w/ Xdebug (for MacOS)

 Docker image for PHP-FPM that contains Xdebug

 To use this image, use the the xdebug tag.
 For example:

 ```
-erdiko/php-fpm:latest-xdebug
+erdiko/php-fpm:7.1-xdebug-mac
 ```

 ## Xdebug configuration

-Once you have a running container using the erdiko/php-fpm:latest-xdebug image you will need to configure your IDE to use Xdebug.
-The instructions below are for PHPStorm, but you can use with any IDE or client that supports Xdebug.
+Once you have a running container using the erdiko/php-fpm:7.1-xdebug-mac image you will need to configure your IDE to use Xdebug.

 Before you start make sure Xdebug is enabled in the PHP container.
 Inside the container run: